-If you are planning to remain abroad and to send your child to an Irish school as an overseas student, you can choose from a range of boarding schools or you can enrol your child in a day secondary school that arranges home-stay accommodation and guardianship, as appropriate.
+If you are planning to remain abroad and to send your child to an Irish school as an overseas student, you can choose from a range of fee-paying secondary schools (such as a boarding school or a day secondary school) that arrange accommodation and guardianship, as appropriate.

 If your child wishes to go to university or another third-level institution, they will need to score enough points in their Leaving Certificate exams.
 They will receive points for the 6 best grades they receive with the highest points going to an A1 in a paper at Honours level.
 Most students take 7 subjects in the Leaving Certificate.

 The points they need for third-level courses will depend on the subject they wish to study.
 More information on going to third-level education is in our document, Application procedures and entry requirements.